 Digital Crown Impressions

-Dental science is advancing at an astonishing rate, making it more convenient for dentists to upgrade from the traditional methods to the technologically advanced ones.
-One such significant advancement is the way the teeth and other oral features are being scanned and imaged.
+Dental science is advancing at an astonishing rate, making it more convenient for dentists to upgrade from traditional methods to technologically advanced ones.
+One significant advancement is how dental professionals now scan and image teeth and other oral features with improved technology.

-Earlier, dentists used to visually screen the teeth, take a mold of the teeth using a gooey mass and then take an X-ray to see the smaller details.
+Earlier, dentists used to visually screen the teeth, take a mold of the teeth using a gooey mass, and then take an X-ray to see the smaller details.
 This was hectic and uncomfortable for both the dentist and patients alike.
-Thanks to dentistry advancements, these tiresome processes are now replaced by 3D digital imaging, making it quite easy, safe, and quick.
+Dentistry advancements have replaced these tiresome processes with 3D digital imaging, making the procedure easy, safe, and quick.

-Using the latest digital impression scanner, a highly-detailed 3D color impressions of the teeth and the mouth are taken using an intraoral camera, eliminating conventional, messy material impressions for many patients.
+Using the latest digital impression scanner, dental professionals capture highly detailed 3D color images of the teeth and mouth with an intraoral camera, eliminating the need for conventional, messy material impressions for many patients.
 Digital impressions thus allow dentists to perform high-tech dentistry more comfortably and expeditiously.
-With a digital model, your restoration can be made faster and with increased accuracy and efficiency.
+A digital model allows the dental team to create your restoration faster and with greater accuracy and efficiency.

 The procedure